-EDUCATION

-(Lake Region and Towanda Center Only)
+EDUCATION Associate in Science Degree (Lake Region and Towanda Center Only)

 The Education option introduces students to educational history and theory, allowing them to complete the first two years of study normally required in elementary or secondary education programs.
 To become certified teachers, students must transfer to a four-year college or university to earn their baccalaureate teaching credentials.
 A minimum GPA of 3.00 is necessary for successful transfer into a four-year Education program.